-The remainder of this section is divided into three subsections.
-The first subsection discusses refinement patterns and properties.
-The second subsection discusses the use of barycentric points in relation to the heat boundary.
-The third subsection brings these concepts together in our deformation algorithm.
+This section is divided into three subsections.
+The first subsection describes the mesh refinement process and its properties.
+The second section introduces the concept of eligible triangles using barycentric coordinates.
+The third subsection shows how these can be used to perform triangle deformation.

-Refinement Patterns and Properties
+3.1 Refinement Patterns and Properties

-Although our approach is valid for other polygonal shapes, we only consider the case of triangular meshes, since that is what is primarily used in video games.
+Although our approach is valid for other polygonal shapes, we only consider the case of triangular meshes in this paper, since that is what is primarily used in video games.
 We pre-compute all of the useful refinement configurations of a single triangle using a technique called uniform decomposition, in which the subdivision takes place in all of the cells recursively.
-We use an isotropic template that divides each triangle into half for five recursive levels in depth as illustrated in Figure 3.
+We use an isotropic template that divides each triangle into half for five recursive levels in depth as illustrated in Figure 2.
 This resulting Adaptive Refinement Pattern (ARP for short) is stored once on the GPU as a vertex buffer object.